-Romania: EC approved amendments to renewables law16.
-January 2017. / SEE Energy News
+Romania: EC approved amendments to renewables law, SEE Energy News

 The European Commission (EC) adopted a decision in which it approves changes to the green certificates support scheme for the production of electricity from renewable energy sources (RES) in Romania, stating that the amendments are in line with the EC’s rules regarding the state aid.